sandrinodimattia/auth0-logs-to-appinsights-webtask/README.md

 # Auth0 - Logs to Application Insights Webtask

 A webtask that will take all of your Auth0 logs and export them to Application Insights.
+More information is available in this blog post: [Transferring your Auth0 audit logs to Application Insights using a scheduled Webtask](http://fabriccontroller.net/transferring-your-auth0-audit-logs-to-application-insights-using-a-scheduled-webtask/).

 ## Configure Application Insights